rubyatmidnight/stakearchivedownloader/README.md

 # Stake Game Archive Downloader Tool

+Updated 6/15/2025

+This is now the official 2.0 semi-complete version of the archiver.
+Unfortunately, this version does not work while on a VPN, and if you are geo-locked, it won't let you access the api at all, meaning you probably can't use this properly.
+This may be hit or miss depending on the user and the VPN/location they are using.

 Updated 4/23/2025

 This tool has been updated and made a lot easier for anyone to use; I haven't verified whether it's usable on mobile (or safari) yet!
 It should be.
 For mobile, follow exactly the same steps; you can still download extensions to your mobile browser.